What is an Ambulatory Surgical Center (ASC)?

 Who will provide my anesthesia services?

-Anesthesia services at The Surgery Center of Greater Nashua are provided by Granite State Anesthesiologist, PA.
+Anesthesia services at The Surgery Center of Greater Nashua are provided by North American Partners in Anesthesia.
 You will have a board certified/board eligible anesthesiologist and nurse caring for you throughout your stay.

 When will I meet my anesthesiologist?